 The basic procedures used to reduce the subjectivity of the functional analysis of IDK in the sociolinguistic interview data are described in Pichler (2013: 48).
 To further avoid biasing the analysis of the medical data, we adopted the following practices for linguistic predictors.
 First, we independently coded the form, syntax and function of all medical IDK tokens.
 To the extent possible, the second author focused exclusively on the morpho-phonological form and syntactic configuration of medical IDK tokens while the first author focused exclusively on their discourse-pragmatic function.
 Throughout, we were blinded to each others' codings.
 Next, we swapped coding roles to determine inter-rater reliability.
 The first author blindly coded a random sub-sample of 20% of IDK tokens in each medical sub-corpus for function while the first author coded the same tokens for form and syntax.
-This process revealed the following percent-match levels of agreement between coders: 87% for form; 98% for syntax; and 78% for function, indicating acceptable levels of inter-rater reliability across linguistic predictors (see further Wagner et al. (2015) for expected levels of inter-rater reliability in discourse-pragmatic function coding).11 Tokens whose form, syntax or function and interrogated until inter-coder agreement was reached.
+This process revealed the following percent-match levels of agreement between coders: 87% for form; 98% for syntax; and 78% for function, indicating acceptable levels of inter-rater reliability across linguistic predictors (see further Wagner et al. (2015) for expected levels of inter-reliability in discourse-pragmatic function coding).11 Tokens whose form, syntax or function categorization proved contentious or otherwise problematic were brought to collaborative attention and interrogated until inter-coder agreement was reached.